yevheniiorhanistyi/christmas-shop/README.md

 # 🎄 Christmas Shop

-**Christmas Shop** is a cozy, holiday-themed mini web store built as part of a front-end learning project.
-The goal was to practice clean semantic markup, responsive design, and simple interactive features using vanilla JavaScript.
+**Christmas Shop** is a cozy, holiday-themed mini web store.
+It features clean semantic markup, responsive design, and interactive elements implemented with **vanilla JavaScript**.

 ---